raginigupta90/group_chat_application/README.md

-# Simple Group Chat Application
+# Group Chat Application

-This repository contains the code for a simple group chat application, which is similar to the one seen in WhatsApp messenger, but running on a localhost server.
+This repository contains  a simple group chat application, which is similar to the one seen in WhatsApp messenger, but running on a localhost server.
 Multiple users can join the chat and share their messages.
 The application uses MySQL to store and retrieve messages.

 ## Prerequisites